nrvanwyck/nrvanwyck.github.io/_posts/2019-06-28-visualizing-the-1911-census-of-ireland.md

 Killowen
 Rosstrevor

-and twenty-two DEDs located on the east side of Lower Lough Erne, north of the town of Enniskillen, along the border of County Fermanagh and County Tyrone:
+and (iii) twenty-two DEDs located on the east side of Lower Lough Erne, north of the town of Enniskillen, along the border of County Fermanagh and County Tyrone:

 Ballycassidy
 Ballydoolagh